jothi-prasath/auto-epp/README.md

 ### For NixOS

-On NixOS (unstable for now) an option can be enabled to install and set up auto-epp.
+On NixOS (unstable for now) an option can be enabled to install and enable auto-epp.

 To enable with the default configuration: